-Allergies not only account to the outdoor pollutants like pollen and increased global warming gases but it also significantly accounts to the indoor contaminants.
-And home is where we live most of the time.
-That is why indoor cleaning is highly important and requires our attention.
+Cleaning itself involves a lot of dusting, which heightens the allergic reaction.
+Allergies not only account to the outdoor pollutants like pollen and increased global warming gasses but it also significantly accounts to the indoor contaminants.
+Indoor cleaning is highly important and requires our attention because home is where we live most of the time.

 Here are five easy steps that will help you in containing your allergies while cleaning!

 Protect yourself with gloves and a mask to avoid direct contact with dust and molds.
 The dust and molds accumulated inside the home have high amounts of allergens.
 They directly reach your eyes, nose, and mouth, causing continuous sneezes or eye irritation by the end of the cleaning process.
 To avoid such a case, safeguard yourself with gloves and a mask, which prevents immediate contact with these allergens.

 2.Avoid substances like ammonia, sodium hypochlorite.